Seanny123/seanaubin.github.io/content/post/2018-03-24-Twitter_and_Tear_Gas.md

 ### Trust in Each Other

 In addition to computery improvements, I think there might be some possible innovation from a philosophical and psychological standpoint.
 Looking at the newest UK election, [people seem to be getting better at resisting bullshit](https://boingboing.net/2017/06/11/attention-snakeoil.html)?
-Joe Edelman{{% sidenote "liquid-demo" %}}Joe is actually distilling the writings of choice philosophers such as BLAH.{{% /sidenote %}} thinks to get better at resisting bullshit, we need to change how we relate to each-other.
-FUCK IT.
-WAIT FOR JOE TO PUBLISH THE ESSAY AND THEN WE'LL PUBLISH THIS ARTICLE WHILE LINKING TO IT.
+Joe Edelman{{% sidenote "distill" %}}Joe is actually distilling the writings of choice philosophers, such as [Prof. Chang](http://ruthchang.net/).{{% /sidenote %}} thinks to get better at resisting bullshit, [we need to change how we relate to each-other](https://medium.com/what-to-build/how-to-design-social-systems-without-causing-depression-and-war-3c3f8e0226d1) by gaining a new view on human nature/purpose.
+The latter is where I'm currently investing my energy{{% sidenote "contact" %}}I'm currently organising workshops in the Waterloo area exploring these ideas.
+[Email me](mailto:seanaubin@gmail.com?subject=Values%20and%20Design) if you'd like to join on a workshop or if you want to help.{{% /sidenote %}}.

 ## III.

 To summarize, if you want human stories bringing urgent issues to the surface, you need to read "Twitter and Tear Gas".
 Lack of money is no excuse, given the book is licensed under Creative Commons, thus is free to download{{% sidenote "ethereum" %}}Of course, buying the book supports the author better.{{% /sidenote %}}.
 Additionally, if you know of any tentative solutions to the problems, aside from the aforementioned Value-Based Design Philosophy, I would greatly appreciate further references.

+*If you liked this book review, consider joining [my mailing list](http://eepurl.com/cOiPPD) to get updated about future book reviews.*